While essential oils are often celebrated for their healing properties, their impact on acne-prone skin may not be as positive as many may think.

 And although the use of essential oils for spot-treating acne has gained popularity in recent years due to their touted anti-inflammatory and antibacterial properties, their application can easily backfire and result in further skin damage, including the appearance of permanent skin conditions, such as eczema.

 Therefore, this article will delve into the complexities of using essential oils on acne, shedding light on the potential risks and why they might not be the best remedy for everyone and recommending safer alternatives that can still provide healing benefits for acne-prone skin, without exacerbating this inflammatory condition.

 Can Essential Oils Help With Acne?

-Essential oils, for example, contain no vitamins, minerals, antioxidants, fatty acids, and triglycerides.
-They are literally present in a skincare product to mask the natural (often bad) odor of the formulation and make the product smell nice, thus sell better.
+They are present in a skincare product to mask the formulation’s natural (often bad) odor, make the product smell nice, and thus sell better.